 I love meeting new people, taking photographs and chatting over tea and cake.
 I’m also a huge fan of creative photowalks because they combine all three.
 They’re a great way to connect with like-minded folk, make new friends, see cool places, indulge in a little creativity and get some exercise.
 Pretty good, eh?

 I organise seasonal Oxford Instameets with Independent Oxford and this year I led photowalks at Blogtacular and Gathered Cheer.
-In fact looking back I recall attending the first Worldwide Instameet in 2011 (I attended the Oxford meet and I think there were just seven of us!), numerous Flickr walks and wandering around the streets of Oxford, Brighton and Worthing with friends when I studied art.
+In fact, looking back I recall attending the first Worldwide Instameet in 2011, numerous Flickr walks and wandering around the streets of Oxford, Brighton and Worthing when I studied art.
 So today I’m sharing my tips to organise and run a creative photowalk.
 A day of fun, friendship and creativity.

 THINGS YOU MIGHT NEED:

 A drink and a snack

 A pen and paper for people to list their names and social media handles

 Once you’ve decided on a date you can start advertising.
 Consider the places you’re most likely to find your target audience.
 I tend to use social media, encouraging people to sign up on Facebook or Eventbrite.
 It’s wise to have an idea of how many people are coming in advance of the walk.

 PLAN THE ROUTE

 I plan my route in advance and establish safe places to cross the road!
 I also check we’re not going to encounter any disruption on the day.

 Consider interesting places to photograph including beautiful architecture, attractive shop fronts, pretty streets, seasonal colours, street art and possibly even a place for a group shot.
 It’s lovely to take people to places they may not have been before.